-The Forum’s work will facilitate input from its networks of experts, civil society, government and industry leaders--including the Platform for Accelerating Circular Economy (PACE), the Centre for the Fourth Industrial Revolution Network.
+The Forum’s work will facilitate connections across its networks of experts, civil society, government and industry leaders--including the Platform for Accelerating Circular Economy (PACE), the Centre for the Fourth Industrial Revolution, and others.
 The first national chapter was launched in November 2019 in collaboration with the Government of the United Arab Emirates.
 In 2020 a second national chapter will launch in Chile in collaboration with SOFOFA and the Ministry of Environment.

 What's the challenge?

 Currently only 9% of extracted materials are reused and 62% of global greenhouse gasses are emitted during extraction, processing and production of goods.
 There is a significant strain on the planet’s resources, which needs to be reduced.